Spar (retailer): 21st century

-In 2017, Ceylon Biscuits Limited in Sri Lanka acquired a license to operate Spar brand in Sri Lanka as Spar Lanka.
-This is a joint venture of Ceylon Biscuits Limited and SPAR Group Ltd, South Africa.
+In 2017, Ceylon Biscuits Limited in Sri Lanka acquired a license to operate the Spar brand in Sri Lanka as Spar Lanka.
+This is a joint venture of Ceylon Biscuits Limited and SPAR South Africa.
 They opened the first store in Thalawathugoda, Colombo.
 The plan is to open 50 outlets in the country by 2023.

 In 2020, there were more than 13,500 SPAR stores in 48 countries.

+In 2022, SPAR International entered the Kazakhstani retail market.

-In 2022, Israeli supermarket chain Shufersal announced plans to open SPAR stores to Israel; with 10 stores to be opened in the first three years of operation.
+In 2022, Israeli supermarket chain Shufersal announced plans to open SPAR stores in Israel; with 10 stores to be opened in the first three years of operation.
+Also in 2022, SPAR entered Latvia where by 2023 it opened 23 stores.
+A first Israeli Spar store was opened in 2024.

-Shop types
+At the beginning of 2025, Tokmanni Oy signed a license agreement with Spar International.
+The granted license gives Tokmanni the exclusive right to sell Spar products and use the Spar brand in Finland.
+In June 2025, the first Spar-branded food department was opened in the town of Ylöjärvi.
+Before that, Spar has had stores in Finland in years 1962–1973 and 1998–2005.

+Operations

+By 2024, the group had 13,900 stores in 48 countries.